phaserjs/phaser/README.md

 * TilemapParser.getEmptyData now correct adds an empty bodies array into layers.
 This fixes an issue where p2 couldn't convert a csv map into collision tiles (thanks @sru #845)
 * CocoonJS doesn't support mouse wheel events so they've been moved into a conditional check (thanks @videlais #1151)
 * ScaleManager window.resize handler would constantly dispatch enterPortrait and enterLandscape events on window resizing, regardless if it actually entered that orientation or not.
+* Added Sound._muteVolume which stops Firefox and IE9 crashing if you try to unmute a sound that hasn't yet been muted, which can also happen as a result of a game visibility change (thanks @osmanzeki #1108 #1123)

 ### p2.js 0.6.0 Changes and New Features